m0ngr31/kanzi/README.md

 - Eject disc

 ## Initial Computer Setup
-There are a few things in the instructions that you will need to install before you can get started: Python 2.7 and git.
+Unless you are going to host the skill on Heroku, there are a few things in the instructions that you will need to install before you can get started:

+ - **Python 2.7 (Python 3 will not work)**
+ - Git

  There are numerous tutorials online about how to install these, so just Google how to install them on your OS if you are uncertain about how to proceed.

 ## Kodi Setup